- mathematics learning difficulties

 - learning disabilities

 I conduct research on assessment tools to monitor student progress in mathematics.
 Although my research in this area has spanned early numeracy (K-1) and middle grades (6-8), my current work explores the development and implementation of measures for beginning algebra.
 I have directed three federal grants supporting this work.
-My current project is a collaborative effort with mathematics education colleagues at the University of Missouri and involves refining existing procedural measures and developing new conceptual measures of algebra competence.
-Teachers and students in three states are involved in the work, with current efforts focused on weekly progress monitoring to gauge changes in algebra performance across the duration of a course.
-I have served on the author panels for two IES practice guides related to mathematics, Assisting Students Struggling with Mathematics: Response to Intervention (RtI) for Elementary and Middle Schools), and the forthcoming Teaching Algebra to Middle and High School Students (working title).
+My most recent project was a collaborative effort with mathematics education colleagues at the University of Missouri and involves refining existing procedural measures and developing new conceptual measures of algebra competence.
+Teachers and students in three states were involved in the work, which included weekly progress monitoring to gauge changes in algebra performance across the duration of a course.
+I have served on the author panels for two IES practice guides related to mathematics, Assisting Students Struggling with Mathematics: Response to Intervention (RtI) for Elementary and Middle Schools), and Teaching Strategies for Improving Algebra Knowledge in Middle and High School Students.

 Ph.D., Educational Psychology, University of Minnesota, 1995